Update for 2019: Bakers Wood Stain Review

 –Color shifting score was not great due to the black mildew and algae problems that we experienced after 2 years.
 Some darkening was noticed.

-Difficulty of Reapplication: 7
+The difficulty of Reapplication: 7

 –We believe it would be best to strip Baker’s Wood Stain off completely to get back down to bare wood.
 Baker’s should strip off fairly easily due to wearing off so much after 2 years.
 A decent wood deck stain stripper should work well to remove Baker’s.
 If the Baker’s had faded evenly, you would be able to clean and reapply instead of stripping.